MJAlexander/distortr/README.md

 # distortr
 This package aims to aid in the exploration and fitting of temporal smoothing methods.
 It was designed to be particularly useful in the context of exploring models to estimate demographic indicators.
-Given data are often sparse or unreliable, especially in the case of developing countries, models that estimate demographic indicators for multiple areas / countries are often hierarchical, incorporating pooling of information across geographies. `distortr` allows for Bayesian hirearchical models to be fit with a variety of different temporal smoothers.
+Given data are often sparse or unreliable, especially in the case of developing countries, models that estimate demographic indicators for multiple areas/countries are often hierarchical, incorporating pooling of information across geographies. `distortr` allows for these types of Bayesian hirearchical models to be fit with a variety of different temporal smoothers.

 The package consists of two main parts:

 1. Functions to simulate time series of distortions and fit and validate models on simulated data.
-Both the simulation and model fits can be based on one or a combination of ARMA, P-splines and Gaussian processes.
 2. Functions to fit Bayesian hierarchical models to datasets with observations from multiple countries.
 The user can specify whether or not to include a linear trend, and the type of temporal smoother to fit to the data.

+Temporal smoothing methods available for simulation and model fitting are:
+* AR(1)
+* ARMA(1,1)
+* Splines regression (unpenalized, first-order penalized, second-order penalized)
+* Gaussian process regression (squared exponential or Matern covariance functions)

 ## How to install
 In R: